vasole/pymca/doc/source/training/quantification/index.rst

 The first thing you will get is a message telling you that no peaks have been defined.
 PyMca has very good peak search routines and it could do a very good guess about the elements present.
 However, the author(s) consider that the responsibility should fall on the person carrying the analysis.

-In order to allow PyMca to give you some hints about what elements can be associatedd to a peak, you need to toggle the energy axis on.
+In order to allow PyMca to give you some hints about what elements can be associated to a peak, you need to toggle the energy axis on.
 Your next target should be to obtain the image below.

 |img_05|